-The second, an all-day affair took us up Copperstain Mountain, along a ridge, back down a valley with some really pretty waterfalls – and then the kicker – a solid 40 minute climb at the end of the day back to the lodge.
+The second hike, an all-day affair, took us up Copperstain Mountain, along a ridge, back down a valley with some really pretty waterfalls – and then the kicker – a solid 40-minute climb at the end of the day back to Purcell Mountain Lodge.

-John and I both thoroughly enjoyed our long weekend at the lodge for a number of reasons – the layout of the lodge, incredible hiking, delicious food and the camaraderie you share with like minded people.
+John and I both thoroughly enjoyed our long weekend at Purcell Mountain Lodge for a number of reasons – the layout of the lodge, incredible hiking, delicious food, and the camaraderie you share with like-minded people.

 I especially loved the set-up of the lodge itself.
 All the guest rooms are on the top floor and while simple they are very comfortable.
 Each comes with a bed, a sink and a couple of chairs on the balcony.
 While bathrooms are shared there are lots of them – and they are all private.